-Multiple access points and a variety of terrain means there’s something for everyone – from short and sweet outings, to more challenging multi-day rides.
+Multiple access points and a variety of terrain means there’s something for everyone – from short-and-sweet outings, to a more challenging multi-day ride.
 There’s plenty to see and do along the way, too, whether you’re into scenery, history, galleries and cafes, or fancy a detour into Wairarapa wine country.

 The trail traverses Petone, Lower Hutt city, Upper Hutt city, Remutaka Ranges, South Wairarapa and the south-east coast.
 It can be ridden in either direction, but is commonly started in Petone and takes 2–3 days to complete.

 - leisurely Hutt River Trail

 - native forest, wetland & rural landscapes